 So, obviously, Jimmy’s Hall in the love-it-or-hate-it Athens neighbourhood of Exarcheia definitely has one thing going for it: its name is almost the same as mine.
-If that sounds a bit too narcissistic, wouldn’t you also like a place that was seemingly named after you?
+If that sounds a bit too narcissistic, wouldn’t you also like a place that was seemingly named after yourself?
 This one wasn’t named after me, of course, but Ken Loach’s fairly recent movie about an Irishman in the ’30s who opens a dance hall in his village against the will of the authorities and the church.
 I watched it with my father when it came out in cinemas — he is the one who mostly calls me Jimmy, and he found the title as amusing as I.

 The movie wasn’t bad (although, in my unrefined opinion, if you’ve watched one Ken Loach movie, you’ve kinda watched them all); Jimmy’s Hall the café/bar, on the other hand, is something special.